mono/CppSharp/README.md

-CppSharp is a tool and set of libraries which allows programmers to use C/C++ libraries with high-level programming languages (such as C#).
+CppSharp is a tool and set of libraries which facilitates the usage of native C/C++ code with the .NET ecosystem.

-It is a tool that takes C/C++ header and library files and generates the necessary glue to surface the native API as a managed API.
-Such an API can be used to consume an existing native library in your high-level code or add scripting support to a native codebase.
+It consumes C/C++ header and library files and generates the necessary glue code to surface the native API as a managed API.
+Such an API can be used to consume an existing native library in your managed code or add managed scripting support to a native codebase.

 The supported target languages at present are C# and C++/CLI.